oriolmirosa/jupyterlab_materialdarker/README.md

 # Material Darker JupyterLab Extension

-The Material Darker theme for JupyterLab
+This is my port of the [Material Darker theme](http://equinsuocha.io/material-theme/#/darker) for JupyterLab.
+It's a work in progress.

 ## Install